alberthero319/Data-and-Viz-Project/README.md

 ## 👋 About Me

-Hey there!
+Hi there!
 I'm **Albert Hero**, a data enthusiast on a mission to make numbers dance and charts sing!
 With a background in data and fraud analyst, I'm all about turning raw data into dazzling insights and stories that captivate minds and hearts.

 ## 🌟 My Projects